giild/menuexample/README.md

 4. Install es7 React/Redux plugin.
 The plugin is optional.
 It has a bunch of short cuts for React that make things easier

-5. Create two folders: components and pages
+5. In VSCode create two folders under src folder: components and pages

-6. Save a copy of Navbar.js, Navbar.css and NavbarData.js in components folder
+6. Create three files in components folder named Navbar.js, Navbar.css and NavbarData.js

+7. Copy and paste the contents for each of the files from the Github repository src/components/

-7. Create 3-5 pages and put them in pages folder
+8. Create 4 pages in pages folder: Home.js, Contact.js, Inbox.js, Search.js

-8. Edit App.js to use the pages you created
+9. Open App.js and delete the lines between return ()

+10. Copy and paste lines 12-21 from the App.js example on github in your App.js

+11. Save the changes and refresh your browser.
+You should see a hamburger menu in the upper left corner

 ## ReactJS Menu Project